The Top 15 Cheapest States to Live In for a Budget-Friendly Life

 Tennessee stands out as one of the few states that do not impose any personal income tax on residents, providing significant financial relief.
 Utility expenses in Tennessee average around $389 each month, compared to the U.S. average of $150 to $200.

 Healthcare costs in Tennessee are also manageable, with an average of $6,946 per person annually, ranking the state fourth in terms of healthcare expenses.
 The median property tax cost for homeowners is $1,420, contributing to the state’s overall affordability.
+Tennessee's economic stability contributes to its overall affordability.

 Tennessee’s lack of income tax, affordable utilities, and reasonable healthcare costs make it an affordable state.